Think Tank (Blur album): Recording

 Recording sessions for Think Tank started in November 2001 at Albarn's 13 Studio in London.
 Albarn, James and Rowntree had come to the studio along with Ben Hillier, who explained that "there was tension to begin with.
 Alex had made some belittling comment about Gorillaz in the press, but there was a 'fuck you' and a 'fuck you' and it was all mates again but for the fact that Graham was missing".
 During 2001, Coxon had been battling alcoholism and depression, and was unable to attend the initial recording session due to being in rehabilitation.
 Despite Coxon's absence, the rest of the band decided to start recording without him.

 By January 2002, the rest of the band were mainly recording demos that Albarn had started on a four-track and subsequently transferred into Logic with 13's in-house engineers Tom Girling, Jason Cox and assistant, James Dring.
 Coxon rejoined the rest of the band for recording sessions in February and May 2002, with the foreknowledge that it would be "tense in the studio".
+Coxon spent, what he described as "awkward afternoons", contributing on the track "Battery in Your Leg", and non-album B-sides "The Outsider", "Morricone" and "Some Glad Morning".

+It was clear that during Coxon's departure, the sound and musical direction was not to Coxon's taste, and he no longer had a justifiable place in the band.
+Additionally, Coxon was advised by health professionals to avoid touring, which would naturally leave him in a more vulnerable position mentally.
+This was not received well with the band, or their record label, due to touring being a major part of promoting and selling a record.

-Coxon spent, what he described as "awkward afternoons", contributing on the tracks "Battery in Your Leg", "The Outsider", "Morricone", and "Some Glad Morning", with only the first of them ending up on the final album.
-Coxon left the band after these recording sessions.
-The remaining members of Blur decided to carry on recording, Albarn stating that "the spirit of Blur was more important than the individuals".
+In what has been described as "miscommunication", Blur's manager was directed to tell Coxon to not return to the studio for an indefinite time, prompting Coxon to leave the band after these few recording sessions.
+The remaining members of Blur decided to carry on recording alone, Albarn stating that "the spirit of Blur was more important than the individuals".